iossifovlab/gpf/userdocs/administration/pheno.rst

 * As a final step, the tool generates a phenotype study configuration.

 * The phenotype study is now fully prepared and ready in the output directory.

+How Measure Classification Works
+################################

+* When creating a measure classification task, a classification and inference configuration is merged if an inference configuration file is provided, otherwise, the tool will work with the default configuration.

+* Every measure classification task starts with creating a read-only connection to a temporary dbfile, provided by the previous steps in the import.

+* If the inference configuration provides the exact measure type, then the import will collect min and max values for numeric types and all unique values for string types.
+String types have null min and max values.
+Once min, max and values_domain are collected, the classification is complete.

+* If an exact measure type is not provided, a classification report is constructed.
+  This report contains a bunch of different statistics for determining the measure type.

+* First, the total amount of measure values is collected.

+* Then, the total amount of non-null measure values is collected and with it, the amount of null values is calculated by subtracting from the total.

+* Afterwards, we get the column's DB datatype and determine whether it is a text or numeric measure stored in the DB.

+  * In the case of numeric measures, we collect the total count and the total non-null count to determine the total count with values, total count with numeric values, total count with non-numeric values and the total count without values.
+In this case, the total count of non-numeric values is always 0.

+  * After this, we count the total amount of unique values and total amount of unique numeric values, both the same in this case.

+  * We also collect a list of every unique and and a list of every real numeric value.

+  * In the case of text measures, we collect the total count of null values.
+Then we count the amount of numeric values and then the count of non-numeric values.
+After this we count and collect all unique values.
+And after this, we collect all numeric values and from the list of numeric values we get the count of all of the unique numeric values too.

+* Once this is done, we proceed with classification.

+* First, if the amount of values in the measure table is less than the minimum individuals in the inference configuration, we determine the measure type as `raw`.

+* Next, we get the percentage of non-numeric values in the table.

+  * If this percentage is less than the non-numeric cutoff in the configuration, we look at the amount of unique numeric values in the table.
+If it is more than the minimum for continuous measures, we determine the measure type to be `continuous`.
+Otherwise if it is more than the minimum for ordinal measures, we determine it as `ordinal`.
+Otherwise, we determine the measure as `raw`.

+  * If the percentage is more than the non-numeric cutoff, we look if the amount of unique values falls within the range defined in the configuration for categorical measures.
+If it does, then we determine the measure as `categorical`, otherwise the measure will be determined as `raw`.

+* If a range is not defined for categorical measures in the configuration, then all text measures will be classified as `raw`.
+The default configuration has a default range.

+* If minimums are not defined for continuous and ordinal measures, then the respective type will be skipped to the next one until `raw`.